volodymyrprokopyuk/kotlin-sdp/README.md

   single condition in order to remove a single point of failure.
 Example: when approving a request validate that a) user status is active b) user is authorized to access the resource.
 Multi-factor authentication (something you know, you have, you are)
-- **Least common mechanism**.
-Mechanisms to access a resource should not be shared between multiple subjects to gain access to a resource.
-Example: provide different login pages for different types of users; if one of the login pages is compromized, other login pages are not impacted.
-Sharing the access from Internet to a web site between attackers and legit users gives place to DoS attack
 - **Economy of mechanism.
 Keep security simple**.
 Avoid complex approaches to security controls as it is much easier to spot functional defects and security flaws in simple designs and it is very difficult to identify problems in complex designs.
 Complexity